vcoppe/csrflp-dd/README.md

 ## Data

-The `data` folder contains benchmark instances for the SRFLP, the Single Row Equidistant Facility Layout Problem (SREFLP) and the Minimum Linear Arrangement Problem (MinLA).
+The `data` folder contains benchmark instances for the Single-Row Facility Layout Problem (SRFLP), the Single Row Equidistant Facility Layout Problem (SREFLP) and the Minimum Linear Arrangement Problem (MinLA).
 The latter ones are special cases of the SRFLP.
+It also contains constraint files to transform any instance in an instance of the cSRFLP.